mrmp17/FOCn/README.md

-# FOCn
+# *FOCn*

-A SimpleFOC compatible medium-power BLDC driver module with WiFi and BT connectivity
+A SimpleFOC compatible medium-power BLDC driver module with Wi-Fi and BT connectivity

 # Features